-At this point, it’s worth mentioning the disclaimer for this article now: If you do suffer from depression or any anxiety disorder and are taking medication, be aware that Reishi mushroom is not a substitute for any prescription drugs or medications.
-Please do not take Reishi mushroom in place of your medication without consulting your doctor or psychiatrist.
+At this point, it’s worth mentioning the disclaimer for this article: If you do suffer from depression or any anxiety disorder and are taking medication, be aware that Reishi mushroom for anxiety is not a substitute for any prescription drugs or medications.
+Please do not take Reishi mushroom for depression in place of your medication without consulting your doctor or psychiatrist.

 And that doesn’t include all the undiagnosed people that keep on powering through, feeling the hectic toll of modern life without presenting any of their symptoms to a doctor.
 Many of us trudge along, push through, try harder, think harder, grind harder and submit to the demands of modern life.

 Because stress and anxiety seem to be rewarded in our society.

 The constant striving and continuous need to appear busy and high functioning at all times has a certain prestige in our culture.
 Even at the cost of our best health.